talhaismail62/Event-Booking-and-Refund-System/README.md

 ## Project Overview

-This **Event Booking & Refund System** is a web application designed to help **banquet halls** and **catering businesses** manage event bookings, payments, seat availability, and refunds.
+This **Event Booking & Refund System** is a web application designed to help **banquet halls** manage event bookings, payments, availability, and refunds.
 The system ensures that no event is double-booked and handles bookings and refunds atomically to maintain data integrity.

 ### Key Features